WangJingyao07/Awesome-GRPO/README.md

 ## 📄 Citation

-If you find this repository useful, please cite or reference:
+If you find this repository useful, please consider cite and star our repository (🥰🎉Thanks!!!):

 ```bibtex
 @misc{Awesome-GRPO,